Timeseries

 Check offset aliases under time series in user guide

-:param first_time_stamp: timestamp expected to start from;
+first_time_stamp: Timestamp expected to start from;

 defaults to `None`.
 If no input is provided, assumes the